-Student Grievances: Federal law requires the University to designate an employee to coordinate its compliance, including the investigation of complaints with Title VI of the Civil Rights Act of 1964, Title IX of the Education amendments of 1972, and the Rehabilitation Act of 1973.
-In addition, the University is required to have procedures for the resolution of student and employee grievances alleging violations of these laws.
 Any student in the University who feels that he or she has been discriminated against by an individual or office acting for the University or that the University is not complying with the requirements of Title VI, Title IX, or the Rehabilitation Act, has a right to register a complaint and seek redress of his or her grievance.
-The student may take his/her complaint to the Office of Affirmative Action & Equal Opportunity Programs.
-The University outlines procedures for submitting grievances.
-See the Complaint Resolution website at: https://oaaeop.upenn.edu/resources/complaint-resolution
+The student may take his/her complaint to the following University offices:

+Office of Affirmative Action & Equal Opportunity Programs.